rmosolgo/graphql-ruby/guides/javascript_client/apollo_subscriptions.md

 });
 ```

-This link will check responses for the `X-Subscription-ID` header, and if it's present, it will use that value to subscribe to Pusher for future updates.
+This link will check responses for the `X-Subscription-ID` header, and if it's present, it will use that value to subscribe to Ably for future updates.

+For your __app key__, make a key with "Pubscribe" and "Presence" privileges and use that:

+{{ "/javascript_client/ably_key.png" | link_to_img:"Ably Subscription Key Privileges" }}

 ## Apollo 2 -- ActionCable